-Most of the following cons are environmental reasons.
+Most of the following cons to do with crock pot liner bags are environmental concerns.
 But there are also the $ cost, use problems, and health factors.

 The liners are single-use plastic bags, which concerns environmentally conscious folks.
 Since they are neither recyclable or reuseable, the liners mean more waste going to landfill or ending up as debris in the marine environment.